Salt & Wind Travel

 Saimin

 Nearly every major ethnic group has left its mark on this ramen-like dish that hails from Hawai’i.
+It’s said that this soup came about thanks to the melding of cultures that happened among plantation workers.
 Classic saimin starts with a Japanese-like dashi broth and Chinese lo mein-like noodles.
-There are all sorts of toppings from Portuguese linguica sausage, Filipino pancit, and Korean kimchi.
+There are all sorts of toppings, from Portuguese linguica sausage to Filipino pancit and Korean kimchi.
 Our version of the dish is a Shrimp and Vegetable Saimin that takes some time to make but is pretty simple and very delicious.

 Shave Ice

-Shave ice (not shaved ice, by the way!) is the same basic idea as a snow cone but lighter and airier because it’s made with shaved rather than crushed ice.
-You can find it pretty all over Hawai’i, and, while traditionalists swear by Oahu’s Matsumoto or Waiola, we’re fans of Ailana because their syrups are homemade.
+Hawaiian shave ice (not shaved ice, by the way!) is the same basic idea as a snow cone but lighter and airier because it’s made with shaved rather than crushed ice.
+You can find it pretty all over Hawai’i, and while traditionalists swear by Oahu’s Matsumoto or Waiola, we’re fans of Ailana because their syrups are homemade.
 Here is our list of where to find the best shave ice across Hawai’i.

 Shoyu Chicken

 One of our all-time favorite local dishes is shoyu chicken.
 Like Portuguese Bean Soup, you might see it at a plate lunch spot, but more often, it’s found at a tailgate or during a home-cooked meal.
-It resembles teriyaki chicken but is different as it’s simmered not grilled and served in a sauce, not with a glaze.
+It resembles teriyaki chicken but differs in that it’s simmered, not grilled, and served in a sauce, rather than with a glaze.

-Shoyu Chicken is usually made by simmering chicken thighs together with shoyu and sugar and various flavorings that are most commonly ginger, garlic, and chiles.
+Shoyu Chicken is made by simmering chicken thighs together with shoyu and sugar, and various flavorings are most commonly ginger, garlic, and chiles.
 It’s a dish that’s a major crowd-pleaser, so we often make it around here as a weeknight meal.

 Have Us Plan Your Hawai’i Trip

-Did you know we’re also a boutique travel agency that specializes in Hawai’i vacation planning?
+Did you know that we’re also a boutique travel agency specializing in Hawai’i vacation planning?
 If you’re looking to plan a trip to Hawai’i, our Hawai’i trip planner services are here to help you plan your perfect itinerary.

 This post may contain affiliate links.
 Please refer to our privacy policy.